KevinJones/komma-games-quartz/content/TTRPGs You Can Play For Free.md

 - [Coriolis](https://www.drivethrurpg.com/product/204702/Coriolis-The-Third-Horizon--Quickstart) is a sci-fi RPG from Free League Publishing; a sort of Arabian Nights in space.
 - [Dungeon Crawl Classics](https://goodman-games.com/store/wp-content/uploads/sites/10/2020/09/DCC_QSR_Free2.pdf) blends late 1970s crawling tropes with d20 mechanics and weird non-polyhedral dice, such as the d7.
 - [EABA Lite](https://www.btrc.net/images/stories/freedownloads/eaba/btr6101_sample.pdf) is a 15-page trial of the *end-all, be-all* generic roleplaying system.
-	- (Todo: not sure how you'd actually play this...)
+	- (Though I am not sure how you'd actually play this...)
 - [Electric Bastionland Free Edition](https://chrismcdee.itch.io/electric-bastionland-free-edition) covers the player-facing rules and ten of the game's 100+ failed careers.
 - [GURPS Lite](http://www.sjgames.com/gurps/lite/), a 32-page distillation of the player-facing GURPS rules.
 	- (again, can you actually bring this to a table and play it?)